 Do baseball players miss a lot of classes because of games or practices?

 No. During the fall season all games are played on the weekends and practices are held in the afternoon when very few classes are scheduled, so no classes are missed.
 If a Potomac State baseball player has class during practice time, he goes to class.
 It is not an infrequent scene to see Potomac State baseball players arriving at practice late or leaving practice early to attend classes.
 During the spring season most games take place on the weekends or during spring break.
 Occasionally players will miss classes during a mid-week game.
 In this case, players are excused from class but are required to make up all work due to the absence.

 Will my classes transfer to a four-year college?

 Potomac State College is the only two-year residential, regional division of West Virginia University.
-Potomac State is accredited by the North Central Association (NCA) of Colleges and Schools.
-Most classes will transfer to any four-year institution.
+Potomac State is accredited and most classes will transfer to any four-year institution.

 What kind of baseball field do you have?

 In March 2002, Potomac State Baseball dedicated its new baseball facility as Golden Park.
 The name is in honor of Gerry and Edna Golden, proprietors of an excavation company, who donated the construction of the field.
 The Golden's son, Bryan, served as the Catamount's catcher in 1999 and 2000.
 Bryan was drafted by the Chicago Cubs and went on to play two years in their organization and was inducted into the Potomac State Athletic Hall of Fame in 2010.